I am an expert at using different salt.

 – Hawaiian black lava

 Not to mention the salty flavors you’ll find in

 – soy sauce

 Salt carries with it the energy and flavors from its place of origin.
-Whether it’s flakey crystals harvested from the sea, pink and black rocks from the Himalayas, or smokey salt imbued with local wood smoke, all the vast natural processes that have combined for its creation are captured in salt.
+Whether it’s flakey crystals harvested from the sea, pink and black rocks from the Himalayas, or the smokey one imbued with local wood smoke, all the vast natural processes that have combined for its creation are captured in salt.

-Chemically, salt is mainly sodium chloride, but your tongue will tell you there’s an entire universe of difference between chemically refined table salt and crystals of lava salt from Hawaii or the large, flakey crystals of Maldon sea salt from the UK.
+Chemically, It is mainly sodium chloride, but your tongue will tell you there’s an entire universe of difference between chemically refined table salt and crystals of lava salt from Hawaii or the large, flakey crystals of Maldon sea salt from the UK.

 There’s also a huge difference between cheap supermarket soy sauce and wheat-free organic Tamari from Spiral Foods.